EU Enlargement: What Does The Future Hold?

 In looking at current candidates for EU accession, it is worth first examining its fifth enlargement , which took place from 2004 to 2007.

-These countries were less developed than their western neighbors – with democracies that showed administrative and judicial deficiencies, as well as high rates of corruption and little protection for the rights of certain ethnic minorities.
-Latest stories
+These countries were less developed than their western neighbours, with democracies that showed administrative and judicial deficiencies, as well as high rates of corruption and little protection for the rights of certain ethnic minorities.

-Blinken to China to fuss about support for Russia Apply Israel-Iran lessons to Taiwan

-The enlargement laid bare several shortcomings of the EU's institutional framework, such as the need for unanimity in delicate areas such as defense, security and immigration.
+The enlargement laid bare several shortcomings of the EU's institutional framework, such as the need for unanimity in delicate areas like defence, security and immigration.
 The simultaneous admission of so many new member states also hampered the already slow emergence of a pan-European identity .

 As of 2024, there are ten countries aspiring to EU membership : six in the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia) and four in other regions (Ukraine, Moldova, Georgia and Turkey).